huaweicloud/huaweicloud-fpga/fp1/hardware/README.md

 1. Precompile the VCSMX simulation library (if the VCSMX tool exists).
 2. Precompile the QuestaSim simulation library (if the QuestaSim tool exists).
-3. Use the Vivado tool to generate an IP and a DDR simulation model.
+3. Use the Vivado tool to generate an IP and a DDR simulation model，OpenCL calls SDX tools and DSA and other compressed packages.
-4. Download the .dcp file and compressed package of shell logic from the OBS bucket.
-This process takes about three to five minutes.
+4. Download the .dcp file and compressed package from the OBS bucket.OpenCL downloads DSA files and archives in OBS buckets.This process takes about three to five minutes.

 <a id="sec-3-3" name="sec-3-3"></a>